 The other people pleaded with her, but she was stubborn.
 So they said goodbye.
 They were sure that they would never see her alive again.

 When they had gone south, Shingebiss began to work.
 She built a new kind of lodge, not open and breezy like the summer lodges of the People, but with double walls — which she stuffed with dry grass and moss, to keep out the cold and wind.
 Then she collected great piles of dry wood, so that she could keep her fire going at all times.
 She waited.
 And she sang.

-Join us by becoming a Wind Believer and Share your Song.
+Please join us on Facebook by becoming a Wind Believer and Share your Song.